- This quarter (2021 Spring), CS230 meets for in-class lecture Thur 8:30 AM - 9:50 AM, Zoom (access via “Zoom” tab of Canvas).

 - Weekly TA-led sections

 CS230 follows a flipped-classroom format, every week you will have:

-- In-class lectures on Tuesdays: these lectures will be a mix of advanced lectures on a specific subject that hasn’t been treated in depth in the videos or guest lectures from industry experts.
-If you are an SCPD student, you can access the in-class lecture videos on Canvas.
+- In-class lectures on Thursdays: these lectures will be a mix of advanced lectures on a specific subject that hasn’t been treated in depth in the videos or guest lectures from industry experts.
+You can access these lectures on the Zoom tab on Canvas, and they will also be posted afterwards on Canvas.